o-micron/BioCoderEditor/README.md

 I started from that repository https://github.com/nmz787/BioCoder

-I ported the code to web assembly and created the online editor The main goal is to make it easier for people to execute BioCoder on the web You can already open the editor and start writing, compiling and running some protocol samples
+I ported the code to web assembly and created the online editor The main goal is to make it easier for people to execute biology protocols on the web You can already open the editor and start writing, compiling and running some protocol samples
 ```